nsoft/jesterj/code/examples/shakespeare/README.md

 **PLEASE DO use this project to bootstrap your own!**

 Setup Solr
-1. Set up a local Solr Cloud node with zookeeper on 9983  (or edit ShakespeareConfig.java to match your ports)
+1. Set up a local Solr Cloud node with zookeeper on 9983  (or edit ShakespeareConfig.java to match your ports[^1])
 1. Create a collection named jjtest using the _default configset

 Start JesterJ